JulianaGam/gambuzza_juliana_harry_potter_hw2/README.md

 **Harry Potter**
-which one is yuo favorite?
+which one is your favorite?

 **CONTRIBUTING**
 1. Fork it!